WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-examples.md

 ### example 3

-`delegate` inside a catch is a validation error.
+`delegate` targetting a catch is a validation error.

 ```
 try $label0